johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

       set mouse=a
     endif

 That's it!
-This will let us navigate and resize splits with the mouse, and use the select/middle-click primary clipboard mechanism.
-Of course, you'll need a Vim version with mouse support enabled for this (I recommend the kitchen-sink `vim-nox` package which was compiled with support for basically all Vim features).
+This will let us navigate and resize splits with the mouse and use the select/middle-click primary clipboard mechanism.
+Of course, you'll need a Vim version compiled with mouse support enabled for this (I recommend the kitchen-sink `vim-nox` package that contains support for basically all Vim features).

 #### tmux